-For purposes of this Section 6.1.4, an "Affiliate" of any Person means any other Person directly or indirectly controlling of controlled by or under direct or indirect common control with such Person.
+For purposes of this Section 6.1.4, an "Affiliate" of any Person means any other Person directly or indirectly controlling or controlled by or under direct or indirect common control with such Person.
 For purposes of this definition, "control" when used with respect to any specified Person means the possession of the power to direct the management and policies of such Person, directly or indirectly, whether through the ownership of voting securities, by contract or otherwise; and the terms controlling and controlled have meanings correlative to the foregoing.
-For purposes of this Section 6.1.4, "4% Shareholder" means any Person that, alone or together with any Affiliate, or any member of the immediate family (or trusts for the benefit thereof) of any such Person or Affiliate, immediately after the Effective Time beneficially owns at least 4% of the aggregate number of shares of Class A Common Stock and Class B Common Stock then outstanding.
+For purposes of this Section 6.1.4, "4% Shareholder" means any Person that, alone or together with any Affiliate, or any member of the immediate family (or trusts for the benefit thereof) of any such Person or Affiliate, beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common Stock then outstanding.